Information for Landlords

 LET ONLY PACKAGE

 We also offer a LET only service if desired charged at £400.00 (£333.33 + vat) paid once the tenancy is signed.
-This is everything included in the advertising package; plus accompanied viewings, references, collecting the first months rent and deposit, tenancy agreement, deposit registration.
+This is everything included in the advertising package; plus accompanied viewings, references, right to rent checks, collecting the first months rent and deposit, tenancy agreement, deposit registration.

 FULL MANAGEMENT - our most popular service